mehtapugur/Movie-Mate/homework-1/readme.md

 </div>

 ## :calling: About
 In this game you have to complete the picture of Merida character.
-This is a puzzle game where the picture pieces at the top change dynamically.
+This is a puzzle game where the puzzle pieces at the top change dynamically.

 ## :gear: Technologies